nam-hle/chunk-arr/README.md

 * Require: `true`
 * Type: `(element: T, index: number): U`

-The function used to chunk array based on its return value.
+The function used to chunk `array` based on its return value.
 It takes two arguments: the current element is iterating and its index

+**Example:**
-**Example:** Split based on element types
+* Split based on element types:

 ```js
 const { chunkBy } = require('chunk-arr');